 Emmons earned bachelor’s and master’s degrees in electrical engineering from Cornell University with a concentration in signal processing and communications theory.
-Emmons was awarded an MBA from Imperial College Management School with a concentration in entrepreneurship and finance.
+She was awarded an MBA from Imperial College Management School, London, UK, with a concentration in entrepreneurship and finance.
 Emmons earned a Ph.D. in systems engineering from the George Washington University.

 Awards and Honors

 Emmons was awarded two Aerospace President’s Awards and named Aerospace Woman of the Year (2007).
 In 2006, she was honored for her contributions to the NASA Hubble Space Telescope Analysis of Alternatives.
 In 2010, she was honored for providing technical studies critical to the Augustine Commission’s recommendations for future U.S. human spaceflight.

 Past and present affiliations include the Aerospace Executive Diversity Council; Space Communications and Navigation committee; Advanced Space Communications and Navigation Systems Session, International Astronautical Federation; a subcommittee of the National Science Foundation Business and Operations Advisory Committee; and National Space Club and Foundation, Washington, D.C.